 Danbury Elementary had a sign on the awning along with address numbers that they wanted to replace.
 Although the address wasn’t going to change, they wanted to replace all of the signage on the awning.
 The font was also going to change so this would also assure that the school name and the address numbers matched.

 We made the new sign to look similar to the existing one, but with higher quality materials.
 The existing letters were made from a white plastic material that was formed.
 We decided to use anodized flat-cut aluminum for this sign also which would look better and last longer than what they had previously.
-Again, anodizing aluminum is a great way to assure durability outdoors, especially individual letters like these which will be in direct sunlight and doesn’t have any protection from different weather.
+Again, anodizing aluminum is a great way to assure durability outdoors, especially individual letters like these which will be in direct sunlight and doesn’t have any protection from the different weather.
 In order to avoid installation directly onto the awning, the previous letters were put onto a backer first that was painted to match the awning.
 We used this same method to install the new school name sign and address numbers, once again using aluminum for the backer panels.
 The awning was a little curved so the sign was made in a few different sections.